indexdata/folio-global-update/README.md

 - `inputPath` -- where the CLI will find files of object IDs [ required ]
 - `actionsPath` -- the location of update action files [ required ]
 - `logPath` -- store logs in this directory [ optional ]
-- `savePath` -- save original (unchanged) records here.
-This is useful for "rolling back" unwanted updates. [ optional ]
-- `errPath` -- log failed records here.  [ optional ]
+- `errPath` -- log failed IDs here.  [ optional ]
 - `testLimit` -- the number of IDs to process while in TEST mode. [ required when in TEST mode ]

+NOTE: If you do not include a username or password, you will be prompted when running the `login` command.

 ### CLI functions

 Type `help` to display all commands.

 ```
-Not connected> help
+TEST Not connected> help

   Commands:

     help [command...]
 Provides help for a given command.
     exit               Exits application.
-    login              Log into FOLIO at https://localhost:9130
+    login              Log into FOLIO.
+    logout             Destroy current auth token.
-    mode               Choose between TEST or LIVE mode (default "LIVE")
+    mode               Choose between TEST or LIVE modes.
-    update             Update FOLIO objects based on an action script and list of IDs
+    run                Run updates on FOLIO objects based on an action script and list of IDs.
-    show <config>      Show okapi, tenant, or username settings.
+    settings           Show app settings.
+    config             Change configuration.

-Not connected>
+TEST Not connected>
 ```

 After a successful login, the prompt will display the mode and OKAPI host.
 If not, the prompt will display `Not connected`.

 When in TEST mode, no changes will be PUT to the OKAPI endpoint.
 Use this mode for testing the output of the selected action script.

-Action scripts are JavaScripts that make a change to a FOLIO object.
-In its simplist form, the action will change a single, string field:
+Action scripts are JavaScript that make a change to a FOLIO object.
+These files should be stored in the `actions` directory.
+In their simplist form, an action will change a single, string field:

 ```
-metadata = {
-  endpoint: 'holdings-storage/holdings'
-};

-const action = (record) => {
+const action = async (id, steps) => {
+  const url = `holdings-storage/holdings/${id}`;
+  const record = await steps.goto(url);
   record.discoverySuppress = true;
-  return record;
+  steps.preview(record);
+  await steps.send(url, record);
+  return;
 }

-module.exports = { metadata, action };
+module.exports = { action };
 ```

 The above action script will suppress a holdings record.
-The metadata object contains the required property `endpoint`.
-The CLI will use this endpoint for getting a record to update.
-Likewise it will put the changes to the same endpoint.

-To make this all happen, run the `update` command which will subsequently prompt you to choose an action script:
+To make this all happen, execute the `run` command which will subsequently prompt you to choose an action script:

 ```
 LIVE folio-testing-okapi.dev.folio.org> update